 For larger agencies and alliances carriers will frequently offer per policy bonuses for lines of business sold.
 This happens often when a carrier is attempting to grow a specific product line, introducing a product into a new market, or merely trying to obtain market share.
 These can be $50-$100+ for each policy sold as an incentive, they could be a monthly bonus for hitting a target, or they may be a spin-the-wheel for money event.
 They are used by the carriers to drive agent behavior and can be a welcome addition to your monthly revenues.

 As an independent agent there are multiple opportunities to increase your compensation well beyond your carrier commission percentages.
-If you build your own independent agency you will need to have a sizable book of business with each carrier before you will see these options materialize, but they will happen with time and agency growth.
+If you build your own independent insurance agency you will need to have a sizable book of business with each carrier before you will see these options materialize, but they will happen with time and agency growth.
 For agents considering joining an alliance or aggregator these additional areas of compensation can be immediate.
 As an agent considering an aggregator or alliance relationship, you will want to discuss upfront how you will participate in these incentives.
 All alliances and groups are not the same and you will want to know how the additional compensation negotiated with carriers will pass through to your agency.
 Ask the questions – your compensation depends on it!

 Pacific Crest Services is an Alliance of insurance agents operating in 28 states.
 We provide a proven path for agents to grow their agencies beyond their expectations.
 With over 300+ markets, industry leading compensation, commercial and specialty risk training, our agents compete and win against the competition.
 Want to learn more about Pacific Crest Services or have a confidential, no obligation discussion?
 Contact us here: https://www.pacificcrestservices.com/becomeanagent